ggerganov/llama.cpp/examples/server/README.md

     `logit_bias`: Modify the likelihood of a token appearing in the generated text completion.
 For example, use `"logit_bias": [[15043,1.0]]` to increase the likelihood of the token 'Hello', or `"logit_bias": [[15043,-1.0]]` to decrease its likelihood.
 Setting the value to false, `"logit_bias": [[15043,false]]` ensures that the token `Hello` is never produced.
 The tokens can also be represented as strings, e.g. `[["Hello, World!",-0.5]]` will reduce the likelihood of all the individual tokens that represent the string `Hello, World!`, just like the `presence_penalty` does.
 Default: `[]`

-    `n_probs`: If greater than 0, the response also contains the probabilities of top N tokens for each generated token.
+    `n_probs`: If greater than 0, the response also contains the probabilities of top N tokens for each generated token given the sampling settings.
+Note that for temperature < 0 the tokens are sampled greedily but token probabilities are still being calculated via a simple softmax of the logits without considering any other sampler settings.
 Default: `0`

     `min_keep`: If greater than 0, force samplers to return N possible tokens at minimum.
 Default: `0`